KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/00 Welcome/0_Welcome.md

 	- Let us know: Who are you and what is your field of expertise?
 	- What research data do you work with?
 	- Have you ever used an Lab Notebook?
-And have you ever used an Electronic Lab Notebook?
+	- And have you ever used an Electronic Lab Notebook?
 If yes, which one?
+	- What do you know about Electronic Lab Notebooks?